 Strong résumé? – Tick!

 Salary Negotiation, however, is another kettle of fish.
-I haven’t met many Executives who are confident about their current skills set in relation to attaining a fair salary.
-And, as I work through the issues with them, I equally haven’t met anyone who’s said: “You didn’t need to tell me that – I already knew.”
+When delivering my Executive career coaching, I haven’t met many Executives who are confident about their ability to get a fair salary.
+And, as I work through strategies with them, I equally haven’t met anyone who’s said: ‘You didn’t need to tell me that – I already knew.’

 Show me the money

+What a disaster!
 According to a recent study in the Journal of Organizational Behavior, failing to negotiate on an initial job offer could mean missing out on over $800,000 in salary during a typical career.
-This is truly a life-changing issue.
+We’re talking about serious stuff here.

 The last time I was an employee, pay rises were in the order of 5-10%, with 5% generally being reserved to mediocre performers.
 Those days are well and truly gone.